Who, why, what?

 Share

-Subscribe to 1001 Species - Naturally About Nature
+Subscribe to 1001 Species - Whilst Out Walking

-By a biologist, mostly writing about the wildlife and plants we live near, yet often overlook, as well as the places they are to be seen.
-Some considered thoughts on the environment, conservation and wildlife gardening.
+In which I (biologist and one-time morris dancing concertina player) consider the wildlife and plants we live near, yet often overlook.
+Also, some considered thoughts on the environment, conservation and wildlife gardening.

 People

-An actively retired (repurposed) biologist, enthusiastically introducing people to the wildlife living alongside us in town and cities.
+A retired and repurposed biologist, introducing readers to the wildlife living alongside us in town and cities.
 A wildlife gardener and most days a photographer.
-Strong advocate for GreenBirding.
+Advocate for GreenBirding.
 Skews left politically.